rubenbe/opensoho/README.md

 * Attach it to a device to have it configured.
 * Currently each network will be automatically configured on all radios (configured using `numradios`)
 * Optionally leds can also be turned on or off (only static config for now).
-* Configuring radios is not yet supported.
+* Configuring radios is not yet supported. (only monitoring)

 ## Extras
 ### Reregister a device